gcsam11/FSI/LOGBOOK2.md

 ## Ataques

-- "According to media reports, attacks so far have only been targeted and not widespread." (https://www.gdatasoftware.com/blog/2012/08/24036-cve-2012-4681-a-java-0-day-is-going-to-hit-big-time)
+- We were not able to find any report besides this one: "According to media reports, attacks so far have only been targeted and not widespread." (https://www.gdatasoftware.com/blog/2012/08/24036-cve-2012-4681-a-java-0-day-is-going-to-hit-big-time)